alexfernandez/alexfernandez.github.io/2024/avis-minima.md

 | Acrylic spray | 7 g |
 | **Total** | 42 g |

-We go a bit above 40 g.
+We go a bit above 40 g, but we are well within margin.

 ## 🌐 Structure

 The structure is made up of a series of joints at the edges, linked together by carbon fiber strips.
 The two motors and the gondola are attached to these joints.

-The gondola will house Arduino nano, battery and a power converter from the battery's 3.7 V to the Arduino's 3.3 V, which is a very simple and lightweight 0.6 g circuit.
+The gondola will house Arduino nano, battery and other electronics.

 As to the carbon fiber structure, we need 8 strips 62 cm long, and 4 strips 40 cm long,